arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ### STEP Files

-The complete STEP files are available and downloadable from the link below:
+The complete STEP files (for all Opta™ variants) are available and downloadable from the link below:

 - Opta™ STEP files